Greg Millen: Pittsburgh Penguins

-The Toronto native was chosen 102nd overall by the Pittsburgh Penguins in the 1977 NHL Amateur Draft, while he was in the midst of a fine Ontario Hockey Association (OHA) season with the Sault Ste.
+The Toronto native was chosen 102nd overall by the Pittsburgh Penguins in the 1977 NHL Amateur Draft on June 14, 1977, while he was in the midst of a fine Ontario Hockey Association (OHA) season with the Sault Ste.
 Marie Greyhounds.
 He had played for the Peterborough Petes in the OHA from 1974 to 1977.
 In 1978–79, he looked solid in 28 games as a rookie and became a fan favourite at the Civic Arena in Pittsburgh.
 Two years later, Millen won 25 games and nearly led his team to a first-round upset over the St. Louis Blues, losing the decisive fifth game in double overtime.

 In spite of his post-season heroics, the Penguins allowed Millen to leave the club that summer.
-In June 1981, the Hartford Whalers signed him as a restricted free agent; the Penguins had the right to match the offer but their general manager, Baz Bastien, was on vacation and was unaware that Millen had signed, and as a result the deadline for the Penguins to match passed.
-In compensation, the Penguins received forwards Pat Boutette and Kevin McClelland.
+On June 16, 1981, the Hartford Whalers signed him as a restricted free agent; the Penguins had the right to match the offer but their general manager, Baz Bastien, was on vacation and was unaware that Millen had signed, and as a result the deadline for the Penguins to match passed.
+In compensation, the Penguins received forwards Pat Boutette and Kevin McClelland on June 30, 1981.

 Hartford Whalers

 With the Whalers, Millen pushed incumbent starter John Garrett into the backup role and logged a heavy workload.
 After playing in 55 games for the Whalers in 1981–82, Millen represented Canada at the 1982 Ice Hockey World Championships.

 During the 1982-83 season, Millen's first child was born at 2 am during a historic East Coast blizzard.
 After going to sleep at 3 am and waking up at 6 am, Millen and assistant Whalers general manager Bob Crocker drove through the blizzard to Long Island.
 Thinking he could not possibly get the start versus Mike Bossy's New York Islanders, Millen surprisingly got the call, won the game, and then traveled to Hartford to face the Toronto Maple Leafs the next night, on a back to back, where again he won.
 Millen credited this accomplishment as convincing him that goaltending is all mental.

 In 1983–84, he led the NHL with 60 appearances, but he could not get the lowly Whalers into the post-season.
-During the 1984–85 season he was involved in a blockbuster trade that sent him to the St. Louis Blues with Mark Johnson for goaltender Mike Liut and forward Jörgen Pettersson.
+During the 1984–85 season he was involved in a blockbuster trade on February 21, 1985, that sent him to the St. Louis Blues with Mark Johnson for goaltender Mike Liut and forward Jörgen Pettersson.